ethereum/ethereum-org-website/src/content/nft/index.md

 Some NFTs will automatically pay out royalties to their creators when they're sold.
 This is still a developing concept but it's one of the most powerful.
 Original owners of [EulerBeats Originals](https://eulerbeats.com/) earn an 8% royalty every time the NFT is sold on.
 And some platforms, like [Foundation](https://foundation.app) and [Zora](https://zora.co/), support royalties for their artists.

-This is completely automatic so creators can just sit back and earn royalties as their work is shared from person to person.
-At the moment, figuring out royalties is very manual and lacks accuracy meaning a lot of creators don't get paid what they deserve.
+This is completely automatic so creators can just sit back and earn royalties as their work is sold from person to person.
+At the moment, figuring out royalties is very manual and lacks accuracy – a lot of creators don't get paid what they deserve.
 If your NFT has a royalty programmed into it, you'll never miss out.

 ## What are NFTs used for? {#nft-use-cases}